scsd-cdh/payload_raw10Decoder/README.md

  # Raw10 to JPG/PNG Image Conversion

 This Python script converts Raw10 image data to RGB and saves it as a PNG or JPG image.
+The original script in Rust was contributed by Ruben Sanchez.

 # Usage